scenariomartin/EnglishWords/words.md

 promise
  compromise
  premise
-promising :predict ,weather forecast
+promising :predict ,weather forecast ,the coastal wall program is a promising option.
-           :herald n v ,for some, he is a herald of America's decline, affirming Iran's official narrative. prospect    :前景,展望
+           :herald n v ,for some, he is a herald of America's decline, affirming Iran's official narrative. prospect    :前景,展望 | retrospect 1
             :exploit
 prospective :forthcoming
             :future ,prospective wife